cfgauss/r-novice-gapminder/_extras/guide.md

-***CHALLENGE*** - allot 5 minutes
+***CHALLENGE 1***:- allot 5 minutes

 #### Subsetting by name

-can extract elements by using their name
+We can extract elements by using their name.

 ~~~
 x[c("a", "c")]
 ~~~
 {: .r}

-more reliable since positions can change.
+This is more reliable since positions can change.
 But we cannot as easily skip or remove by name.

 To skip (or remove) a single named element: